 As an elite-level international competitor, Elisa is fortunate to work with two very talented event horses: Simply Priceless and Corteo.
 Corteo aka Tate (owned by Rosemarie Spillane) is a 15.3 hh, 2007 Dutch Warmblood gelding sired by the Olympic Show Jumping Silver medalist, Verdi.
 Tate is currently competing at the two star level, consistently places in the top ten, and is universally recognized as a ride to watch in the next few years.In 2014, Elisa was invited to compete in the Mustang Magic and used the opportunity to specifically demonstrate the ability of the American Mustang to thrive in the sport of three-day eventing.
 Elisa and Hwin took fourth place at the competition, but not before they competed successfully in the Open Novice division at the 2015 Ocala Horse Properties Winter I Horse Trials.
 Like Fledge and Rune, Hwin has captured the imagination of a wide audience of fans, and serves as a living example of the fact that the American Mustang is not just for cowboys.With the help of a friend, Rebecca Bowman, Elisa entered her first Mustang Makeover in 2012.
 Little did she know how much that decision would change her life.
 She was assigned a three year old, 13.2 hd horse from the Medicine-Maverick mustang herd in Nevada, whom she named Fledge (named after the winged horse in the book, “The Magicians Nephew”).
 To Elisa’s surprise, she fell in love with her little mustang and became enamored by the “magic” of these horses.
 Elisa and Fledge ended up winning the competition and luckily she put in the highest bid and so was able to take home the best prize of all: Fledge, himself!
 In 2013, Elisa decided to enter the Mustang Million, a similar competition with 1 Million dollars in prize money.
 She adopted a very talented 14.3 hd 3 year old mustang from the East Douglas/Piceance herd in Colorado, whom she named Rune (which means ‘secret’), who did very well in the competition and ended up placing 30th out of 190.
 Elisa continues to perform with Rune and Fledge, drawing large audiences at such major international equestrian events as the American Eventing Championships, The Rolex Kentucky Three-Day Event, and the Wellington Global Dressage Festival.

 Simply Priceless aka Johnny (owned by the Simply Priceless Syndicate), is a 16.2 hh 2001 Australian Thoroughbred gelding.
 With Johnny, Elisa competed successfully at the four star 2015 Rolex Kentucky International Three Day Event, where she earned a top twenty finish, and the distinction of being highest placing ‘Rolex Rookie.’
 Also in 2015 Elisa was named to the USEF High Performance Training List, and was awarded a Land Rover USEF grant to compete at the Blenheim Palace International Horse Trials in England.
 Thanks to her coach Karen O’Connor, Elisa returned to Rolex in 2016 where she earned a top ten finish.
-Her spectacular performance in Kentucky has landed Elisa on the short list of riders being considered for the US Olympic Team, and she hopes to represent her country at the games in Rio this August.
+Her spectacular performance in Kentucky has landed Elisa on the short list of riders being considered for the US Olympic Team.